 Looking at the portfolio another way, by contract type as in Figure 10, it can be noted that 70% of the business is first event property catastrophe excess of loss reinsurance.
-This is the area where the manager has traditionally had high, if not the highest, transparency of the original risk.
+This is the area where we believe that there is the best underlying transparency of the original risk.
 As part of the investment process, there are imposed limits on how much of any given class of business can be invested in.
-Up to 100% can be in indemnity reinsurance.
+Perhaps unsurprisingly, up to 100% can be in indemnity reinsurance.
 Moving away from straight forward reinsurance, no more than 50% of the fund's net assets can be invested in indemnity retrocession contracts, the same limit applies to quota share retrocession agreements and industry loss warranties (ILWs).
 Finally, only up to 10% of net assets can be exposed to catastrophe bonds or other non-property catastrophe risks.